 Finger placement plays a most important role in staying consistent in men’s cuts, especially at the corners of the head.
 In order to maintain consistency from one side of the head to the other we must be disciplined to control our finger placement to ensure balance the first time around.

 The width of our fingers creates shape.
 Think about the fact that the bottom circumference of our fingers, closest to our knuckles, is wider than the circumference at the top of our fingers.

-Sam Villa Education Director Andrew Carruthers shares the visual so you can clearly recognize how holding hair with your fingers pointed up or down will affect the outcome of a haircut.
+Sam Villa Cultural Ambassador Andrew Carruthers shares the visual so you can clearly recognize how holding hair with your fingers pointed up or down will affect the outcome of a haircut.